 2. Who can apply to become a foster parent?

 Anyone can apply to become a foster parent with Key Assets.
 We recruit foster parents of all backgrounds and cultures who are single, married, co-habiting, divorced, gay, lesbian and heterosexual.
 We also recruit foster parents from any religion or ethnic group.

 You donâ€™t need qualifications.
 In fact, many people choose fostering after raising a family or they are looking for change in their life.
 And while parenting experience can come in handy, itâ€™s not essential.
 Whatâ€™s more important is that youâ€™re passionate about changing a childâ€™s life and eager to make a difference.

 However, there are a few things youâ€™ll need to proceed:

 3. Would a previous criminal conviction prevent someone from fostering?

 A criminal conviction from your past would not necessarily disqualify you from fostering.
 It all depends on the nature of the conviction and when it occurred.
 It is standard procedure for us to check criminal records through Vulnerable Sector Police Screening at an early stage in the application process so we would need you to discuss any convictions with us as soon as possible.
 All information shared with Key Assets remains strictly confidential at all times.

 4. What sort of checks are carried out on me and my home?

-5. If I am going to be the main foster carer, do you need to carry out checks on my partner?
+5. If I am going to be the main foster parent, do you need to carry out checks on my partner?